DHIA Record Services

 Supervised or Unsupervised (Owner Sampler) Testing

-Supervised Testing: A trained and certified Field Technician comes to your dairy, records milk weights and takes a milk sample from each cow for component analysis.
+Supervised Testing: A trained and certified Dairy Records Service Specialist comes to your dairy, records milk weights and takes a milk sample from each cow for component analysis.
 Components are traditionally fat and protein, but can also include somatic cell (SCC) and/or milk urea nitrogen (MUN) testing.
-The Field Technician also records all changes in status information (fresh, aborted, dried-off, died or sold) and reproductive information for each cow.
+The Dairy Records Service Specialist also records all changes in status information (fresh, aborted, dried-off, died or sold) and reproductive information for each cow.

-Unsupervised Testing (Owner Sampler): A trained and certified Field Technician will deliver needed testing equipment to your dairy.
-With this lower cost option, the member takes all their own samples and supplies the data to the Technician.
-The Field Technician will pick-up the samples and record herd information and send this to the laboratory for analysis and processing.
+Unsupervised Testing (Owner Sampler): A trained and certified Dairy Records Service Specialist will deliver needed testing equipment to your dairy.
+With this lower cost option, the member takes all their own samples and supplies the data to the Dairy Records Service Specialist.
+The Dairy Records Service Specialist will pick-up the samples and record herd information and send this to the laboratory for analysis and processing.

 Types of Testing Programs

 All milkings are weighed and sampled on test day.

 Also called A-P testing, this service allows a member to test their herd only one milking a month.
 Using conversion factors, milk weights and components are adjusted to calculate production in a 24 hour period.